 - CIOs respond to this expanded responsibility differently.
 Experienced CIOs are more likely to describe their role in conventional terms as an IT expert, while less tenured CIOs see it as much more multi-dimensional, with increasing emphasis on higher strategic advisory and on an expectation of them to be influencers and leaders.

 More tenured CIOs tend to prioritize short-term gains over long-term benefits.
-Beyond data security and privacy, CIOs with less experience focus more on innovating new products and services compared to more experienced CIOs, who put greater emphasis on driving efficiency of existing investments.
+Beyond data security and privacy, CIOs with less experience focus more on innovating new products and services compared to more experienced CIOs, who put greater emphasis on driving the efficiency of existing investments.

 Nair added: “To engage CIOs effectively, technology vendors must recognize the complexity and expansion of their role beyond the traditional boundaries of IT.
 Pitching innovation for the sake of innovation will not resonate – it needs to be positioned as an important milestone in the CIOs journey in building trust internally and externally.”